 The reason why people often confuse codecs with formats is that traditionally codecs are linked with formats.
 The Sorenson codec used to be licensed exclusively to Apple, hence Sorenson was only to be found in MOV files.
 The original DivX codec was a hacked Microsoft MPEG-4 codec used in the first pirated AVI movies, so DivX is often confused with AVI.
-And with the name correction of the non-standard AVI into DIVX, it is clear that a .divx file is only intended to use the DivX codec.
+And with the name correction of the non-standard AVI into DIVX, it is clear that a file with a ‘divx’ extension is only intended to use the DivX codec.

-However, MOV supports a myriad of other codecs next to Sorenson, and the same goes for AVI and DIVX.
+However, MOV supports a myriad of other codecs next to Sorenson, and the same goes for MKV, AVI, and DIVX.
 Technically spoken there's no reason why you couldn't use a WMV stream inside an AVI or MOV file, or a Sorenson stream in a WMV file.
 The only barriers against this are potential lack of support in the format for advanced features of the codec, and legal barriers.
 MOV files actually exist with DivX video streams inside them.
-Having an MP3 audio track for a MOV has become quite common, even though the standard QuickTime software does not give you the option to use this codec for audio.
+Having an MP3 audio track in a MOV has become quite common, even though the standard QuickTime software does not give you the option to use this codec for audio.
 Even though the original AVI specification didn't allow to use the DivX or MP3 codec, the amount of AVI files with these codecs is now to be counted in the millions.

 what happened to MPEG-3?Well, it never existed.
 The MPEG numbering scheme is a story on its own, for instance after MPEG-4 comes MPEG-7.
 Anyhow, MPEG-4 is not really a codec but rather a specification for a group of codecs.
 This means that one can make multiple different MPEG-4 compliant codecs.
 The nice thing is that if a codec is MPEG-4 compliant, it can in theory be played with any MPEG-4 compliant player.
 The MPEG-4 standard consists of multiple parts and Part 2 describes the first MPEG-4 video codec, which is therefore the one that is often simply called

 the MPEG-4 codec.The basis is the same as MPEG-1 but with advanced features which allow another leap in compression performance.
-For instance, instead of simply linking image parts to different positions in previous frames, small differences between those parts can be modeled and encoded as well if not too large.
-This allows much more efficient modeling of colour/intensity changes or minor differences between frames.
+For instance, instead of simply linking image parts to different positions in previous frames, small differences between those parts can be modelled and encoded as well if not too large.
+This allows much more efficient modelling of colour/intensity changes or minor differences between frames.
 The standard also allows predicting a frame from multiple reference frames, and multiple consecutive B-frames instead of only one.
 Microsoft was one of the first to make a so-called MPEG-4 codec, but as usual they managed to make it non-standard in some way.

 DRM (Digital Rights or Restrictions Management, depending on whether you're a lawyer or user) is the other reason why you can only play certain files in a certain player.
 As far as I know, Windows Media is the only media format that is engineered for DRM.
-The creator of a WMV or WMA file can decide to only let the user play a movie on a single PC after having paid for a license code.
+The creator of a WMV or WMA file can decide to only let the user play a movie on a single PC after having paid for a licence code.
 Because WM DRM is only implemented in Windows, it's impossible to play such files on any other platform.
-The AAC audio files from the iTunes music store also had a layer of DRM added to them until the introduction of iTunes Plus, but the restrictions were not that strict.
+The AAC audio files from the iTunes music store also originally had a layer of DRM added to them until the introduction of iTunes Plus, although the restrictions were not that strict.